 Most of our posts are of our couples’ weddings because we love sharing their big day with you!
-But lately I’ve seen so many brides-to-be on different social media groups asking for advice involving their e-shoots so I thought I’d share some tips for how to prepare for your engagement session!
+But lately I’ve seen so many brides-to-be on different social media groups asking for advice involving their e-shoots and bridal portrait sessions so I thought I’d share some tips for how to prepare for your engagement session!

 Our brides receive our exclusive 80-page Bridal Guide Magazine that contains a lot of this information, in addition to how to create your wedding day timeline, how to deal with Paparazzi wedding guests, and why you should do a first look.
 It’s something that we are constantly updating, so AMP brides, even if you’ve looked through yours, this post is still worth the read!

 **Super important** try to avoid scheduling your engagements or bridals in the summer unless you ABSOLUTELY have to.
 You’ll be miserable.
 It’s so hot and humid that you’ll be sweaty, your make up will run, and you won’t want to cuddle up next to another warm body.
 There’s a truth about photography that many people aren’t aware of: when you look at a picture of yourself, you remember how you felt when the picture was taken and that influences how much you like the photo.
 So if you were hot, sticky, and miserable during your engagement session you won’t love your photos.
 And we don’t want that!
 So try to avoid the summer months if at all possible.

 Also check out Part One of this Series: What to Wear and How to Prepare.